polpenaloza/aws-sync-n-invalidate/README.md

-# deploy-aws-s3-cloudfront
+# aws-sync-n-invalidate

 Syncs a local directory to an AWS S3 bucket, optionally invalidating affected CloudFront paths.

 ## Installation

-    npm install --save deploy-aws-s3-cloudfront
+    yarn add --dev aws-sync-n-invalidate

 ### Authentication

 This packages uses the [AWS SDK for Node.js](https://aws.amazon.com/sdk-for-node-js/) and defers authentication to the SDK.

-If you are relying on credentials stored in `~/.aws/credentials` you can use `AWS_PROFILE=<profile> deploy-aws-s3-cloudfront ...` to use a custom-named profile.
+If you are relying on credentials stored in `~/.aws/credentials` you can use `AWS_PROFILE=<profile> aws-sync-n-invalidate ...` to use a custom-named profile.

 ## Usage

-    deploy-aws-s3-cloudfront --bucket <bucket> [options]
+    aws-sync-n-invalidate --bucket <bucket> [options]

 ### Options